Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 The brain controls the body.
 Each part of the brain has a role.
 When you have a tumor, the part of the brain surrounding it may be damaged as well as the affected brain cells.
 Then the brain can’t do its job properly.

 A brain tumor is a mass of abnormal cells in the brain.
 There are many types of brain tumors.
 They may be primary (starting in the brain) or metastatic (traveling to the brain from another site in the body).
-All brain tumors are either benign (slow-growing, not cancerous) or malignant (growing quickly, cancerous).
+All brain tumors are either benign (slow-growing, not cancer) or malignant (growing quickly, cancer).
 Brain tumors can cause serious damage even if they are labeled as benign.
 The damage will be related both to the type of tumor and to its location in the brain.

 Along with its location, the way a tumor grows can affect the symptoms you have.
 A tumor may affect the brain in one or more ways.
 It may: